-- i. is made while another Permitted Bid is in existence; and - ii. satisfies all the components of the definition of a Permitted Bid, other than the requirements set out in Clause (b) of the definition of a Permitted Bid in the Rights Plan which shall be satisfied if the Take-over Bid shall contain, and the take up and payment for securities tendered and deposited thereunder shall be subject to, an irrevocable and unqualified condition that no Common Shares or Convertible Securities shall be taken up or paid for pursuant to a Competing Permitted Bid prior to the close of business on the date that is no earlier than the date which is the later of thirty-five days after the date of the Competing Permitted Bid is made or sixty days after the earliest date on which any other Permitted Bid or Competing Permitted Bid that is then in existence was made, and only if, at that date, more than fifty per cent of the aggregate of (A) the then outstanding Common Shares and (B) Common Shares issuable upon conversion of all Convertible Securities held by Independent Shareholders have been deposited or tendered to the Competing Permitted Bid and not withdrawn.
+- i. is made while another Permitted Bid is in existence; and - ii. satisfies all the components of the definition of a Permitted Bid, other than the requirements set out in Clause (b) of the definition of a Permitted Bid in the Rights Plan which shall be satisfied if the Take-over Bid shall contain, and the take up and payment for securities tendered and deposited thereunder shall be subject to, an irrevocable and unqualified condition that no Common Shares or Convertible Securities shall be taken up or paid for pursuant to a Competing Permitted Bid prior to the close of business on the date that is no earlier than the date which is the later of thirty-five days after the date of the Competing Permitted Bid or Competing Permitted Bid that is then in existence was made, and only if, at that date, more than fifty per cent of the aggregate of (A) the then outstanding Common Shares and (B) Common Shares issuable upon conversion of all Convertible Securities held by Independent Shareholders have been deposited or tendered to the Competing Permitted Bid and not withdrawn.